INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 ## 1. Introduction <a name="introduction"></a>

-This document proposes a technical approach for implementing the requirements set out in the [INSPIRE Implementing Rules for download services](http://data.europa.eu/eli/reg/2009/976/oj) based on the newly adopted [OGC API - Features standard](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html).
+This document proposes a technical approach for implementing the requirements set out in the INSPIRE Implementing Rules for Network Services \[[IRs for NS]\] based on the newly adopted [OGC API - Features standard](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html).

 Several possible solutions for implementing download services are already endorsed by the INSPIRE Maintenance and Implementation (MIG) group.
 [Technical guidelines documents](https://inspire.ec.europa.eu/Technical-Guidelines2/Network-Services/41) are available that cover implementations based on ATOM, WFS 2.0, WCS and SOS.